 FAQs for the best Mexican Wedding Cookies

 Absolutely!
-While the Mexican Wedding Cookies recipe calls for walnuts and/or almond, you can easily customize to suit your taste preferences.
+While this recipe calls for walnuts and/or almond, you can easily customize to suit your taste preferences.
 Feel free to experiment with different nuts such as almonds, walnuts, or even pistachios.
 You can also add a hint of citrus zest or a touch of cinnamon to enhance the flavors, making the cookies uniquely your own.

 Yes!
 Simply allow them to cool completely and then store them in an airtight container or freezer bag.
 Make sure to separate the layers with parchment paper to prevent them from sticking together.
 Properly stored, these cookies can be frozen for up to three months.
 When ready to enjoy, simply thaw them at room temperature before serving.
-Freezing Mexican Wedding Cookies is a convenient option for advanced preparation or for gifting during the holiday season.
+Freezing these cookies is a convenient option for advanced preparation or for gifting during the holiday season.

 More eggless cookies you'll love